Secure Your Premises Liability and Negligent Security Lawyer

 6. Preserve Evidence: Ensure that any evidence, such as surveillance footage, is preserved and not tampered with.

-7. Engage in Negotiations: Work with your attorney to negotiate with the responsible party or their company for a fair settlement that covers your damages.
+7. Engage in Negotiations: Work with your attorney to negotiate with the responsible party or their insurance company for a fair settlement that covers your damages.

 8. File a Lawsuit: If necessary, file a lawsuit against the property owner or responsible party to pursue compensation for your injuries and damages.